Should I Prepay My Mortgage?

-on your mortgage, you reduce your loan cost and you pay off your loan faster.
+on your mortgage, you reduce your loan cost.
+This case study will

 Sadly, there is a downside to prepayment.
 The money that you use for